Methamphetamine drug addiction is a growing problem. Learn more about the hard effects and symptoms of meth use, and how you can seek treatment.

 The Scary Truth of Living in a Meth Lab

 Meth wreaks havoc on small and large communities alike.
-When methamphetamine is produced in a home environment, it not only poisons it producers and users, but it can affect the community it surrounds.
+When methamphetamine is produced in a home environment, it not only poisons its producers and users, but it can affect the community it surrounds.
 As stated by the National Neighborhood Watch,

-“When the waste is not cleaned up properly, it can get into our drinking water, playgrounds, motel rooms and other public places.
+“When the waste is not cleaned up properly, it can get into our drinking water, playgrounds, motel rooms, and other public places.
 Boarded up, burnt-out former meth labs can negatively affect property values in the surrounding neighborhood.
-Where there is meth, there is crime.
+Where there is meth, there is a crime.
 The National Association of Counties conducted a survey of 500 law enforcement agencies in 45 states and found a majority reported meth as the number one problem drug.
 An even larger majority reported meth to be the driving force behind the increase in various types of crime including spousal and child abuse, robberies, burglaries, and assaults.
 Additionally, identity theft has become closely associated with meth users.”